boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

 If you need to communicate lots of variables, or want to change at run-time which variables are evolved (e.g. depending on input options), then you can create a group of variables and communicate them later.
-To do this, first create a ``FieldGroup`` object , in this case called ``comms`` , then use the add method.
+To do this, first create a :cpp:class:`FieldGroup` object , in this case called ``comms`` , then use the add method.
 This method does no communication, but records which variables to transfer when the communication is done later.

 ::